Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Henry G. DeKay – Kappa Chapter (Purdue University) – 1947 to 1951

-Brother Henry George DeKay served as National President from 1947 to 1951.
-He was born in Randolph, Nebraska in 1898 and attended Wayne State Teachers College in Nebraska.
-He served his country in World War I. He would serve as a high school science teacher and principal before returning to the School of Pharmacy at the University of Nebraska in 1927.
-He joined the faculty at Purdue University in 1929 and was initiated as an honorary member into the Kappa Chapter prior to World War II.
+Brother Henry George DeKay served as National President of Alpha Kappa Lambda from 1947 to 1951.
+Born in Randolph, Nebraska, in 1898, he attended Wayne State Teachers College in Nebraska before serving in World War I. He later pursued a career in education, becoming a high school science teacher and principal.
+In 1927, he returned to the University of Nebraska to study pharmacy, and in 1929, he joined the faculty at Purdue University, where he was initiated as an honorary member of the Kappa Chapter.

 Brother DeKay entered the Omega Chapter in 1987.